-Full-frame cameras used to be the preserve of professionals and well-heeled amateurs, but as competition has increased, prices have fallen to the point where they are within the reach of many enthusiasts.
+Full-frame cameras used to be the preserve of professionals and well-heeled amateurs, but as competition has increased (and we've seen more full frame Nikon cameras and full frame Canon cameras come into the fray) prices have fallen to the point where they are within the reach of many enthusiasts around, which means we have plenty of kit to fill our cheapest full frame camera guide.

-That’s not to say they’re exactly cheap, but there are full-frame bargains to be found if you’re prepared to buy a previous-generation camera, or sacrifice a little in the way of performance to get that large-sensor look.
+That’s not to say manufacturers are giving them away for free, but there are full-frame camera bargains to be found, if you’re prepared to buy a previous-generation camera, or sacrifice a little in the way of performance to get that large-sensor look.

-Whether you’re looking to upgrade from a cropped-sensor DSLR or a mirrorless compact system camera, or you’re considering changing to a different system altogether, this round-up will guide you to the best affordable full-frame bodies available.
+Whether you’re looking to upgrade from a cropped-sensor DSLR or something to rival the best mirrorless cameras around, or you’re considering changing to a different system altogether, this round-up will guide you to the best affordable full-frame bodies available.

 1. Canon EOS 6D